I had my first hangover from Hell when I was 17.

 It was hot and steamy on the makeshift dance floor as I swilled what I thought was a lot of bitter lemon with a little gin, but the bitter lemon disguised a lethal cocktail of various spirits.
 With my sound system set to max volume, Tina Turner’s Nutbush City Limits began to sound hollow and distant as my surroundings blurred and my speech slurred.
 I managed to make it upstairs to the bathroom where, kneeling in front of the lavatory, I projectile vomited the fermenting brew inside my stomach.

-Exhausted I collapsed to the floor and rolled on to my back.
-The bathroom walls were plastered with wallpaper, decoratively adorned with single stemmed roses spaced six inches apart.
-Only I could see twice as many roses than the designer created, spinning, twirling and dive-bombing me Walt Disney-style.
+Exhausted, I collapsed to the floor and rolled on to my back.
+The bathroom walls were covered with wallpaper, featuring single-stemmed roses spaced six inches apart.
+Only I could see twice as many roses than the designer created, which spun and twirled, dive-bombing me Walt Disney-style.

 “Her head felt like elephants were doing the merengue on her cerebellum.”